Brotenko/QualityQuest/Docs/Technical Specifications/docs/storyflow.md

 ### StoryFlowDecision 6

-The PlayerAudience can now decide in the next StoryFlowDecision whether the PlayerCharacter will participate in the company party or not.
+The PlayerAudience can decide in the next StoryFlowDecision whether the PlayerCharacter will participate in the company party or not.
 The following options are available:

 * The PlayerCharacter attends the company party
 * The PlayerCharacter does not take part in the party, but continues working on the project